Farm chickens eating

 Cherries, with their sweet and succulent flesh, are a beloved fruit enjoyed by humans and, sometimes, our feathered friends, chickens.
 These vibrant red or dark fruits are a delightful treat during the summer months.
 However, a common question that arises among chicken keepers is whether their flock can indulge in cherries, particularly the pits.
 In this exploration, we’ll dive into the world of cherries and their pits, examining the composition of cherry pits and understanding whether chickens can safely enjoy this fruit, pits included.

-- Pure Organic Nutrition – Give your flock a healthier choice with our premium feed, made from a formula that avoids common allergens and unnecessary additives, delivering clean, wholesome nutrition for your laying hens and ducks.
+• Pure Organic Nutrition – Give your flock a healthier choice with our premium feed, made from a formula with no unnecessary additives, delivering clean, wholesome nutrition for your laying chickens and ducks.

 The Composition of Cherry Pits